FrancescoXX/4c-site/README.md

 ## Running the project

+1. Fork this repository

-1. Clone the repo:
+2. Clone the repo:

     ```console
-    $ git clone git@github.com:FrancescoXX/4c-site.git
+    $ git clone git@github.com:<your github username>/4c-site.git
     ```

-2. Navigate to the cloned directory:
+3. Navigate to the cloned directory:

     ```console
     $ cd 4c-site
     ```

-3. Install dependencies:
+4. Install dependencies:

     ```console
     $ npm install
     ```

-4. Run the project
+5. Run the project

     ```console
     $ npm run dev
     ```

-   ##If you get problem in the above step then follow the step given below
+## Incase there is an error during the execution of the above steps, follow the ones below:

 1. Go to 4c-site folder, and open the terminal.